rockpenguin/rockpenguin-aws-vpc/README.md

 # terraform-aws-vpc

 Official Rockpenguin Technology Terraform module for basic AWS VPC terraforming.
+We wanted a module that provided more customizations and provided options such as NAT EC2s.

 ## Usage